GOOD VS. EVIL

 Based on a True Story

-Bound by the Blood begins in Sicily in 1904, and follows a young woman’s life as she learns about the threat of werewolves, is forced to marry a man she despises, and then is raped by one of the beasts.
-Despite all of this, she perseveres and follows her husband to a new life in America.
+The story begins in Sicily in 1904, and follows a young woman’s life as she is kidnapped by and forced to marry a man she despises.
+While she is being tormented by her husband’s unwanted advances and her own mind, she must travel to New York with her five daughters to seek out a new life in America.

 Italians, Sicilians, immigrants